id3adl0rd/helix-hl2rp-withoutnetstream/README.md

 If you'd like to ask some questions or integrate with the community, you can always join our Discord server.
 We highly encourage you to search through the documentation before posting a question - the docs contain a good deal of information about how the various systems in Helix work, and it might explain what you're looking for.

-Building documentation
-If you're planning on contributing to the documentation, you'll probably want to preview your changes before you commit.
-The documentation can be built using LDoc - note that we use a forked version to add some functionality.
-You'll need LuaRocks installed in order to get started.

 Contributing
 Feel free to submit a pull request with any fixes/changes that you might find beneficial.
 Currently, there are no solid contributing guidelines other than keeping your code consistent with the rest of the framework.